Welcome to today's edition of the Rush 24-7 podcast.

 What an about face this is.

-Pelosi, the Democrats are pushing for Obamacare back in 2009 and 2010, and they were bombarding us with heartbreaking stories about the 30 to 50 million people who had to go without health insurance.
+Pelosi, the Democrats were pushing for Obamacare back in 2009 and 2010, and they were bombarding us with heartbreaking stories about the 30 to 50 million people who had to go without health insurance.

 And they weren't free riders, they were victims.

-They were victims of the one percent.
+They were victims of the 1%.

-We were even told that forty-five thousand people die every year because they couldn't get health insurance, and all of a sudden, they're a bunch of freeloaders.
+We were even told that 45,000 people die every year because they couldn't get health insurance.

 This is the party that celebrates free riders.